 As the Company is in the development stage, its principal source of capital is from the issuance of equity securities.
+In addition, the Agreement with Cheetah allows the Company to source \$5 million in non-dilutive working capital to cover its immediate needs for operating expenses.
 In order to achieve its objectives, the Company expects to spend its existing working capital and raise additional funds as required.

-As at February 28, 2019, the Company has current assets of \$763,102 and current liabilities of \$1,418,413.
-The holder of the Company's convertible redeemable preferred shares is entitled to demand repayment of the applicable redemption value per share in cash (which totalled \$2,161,250 as at February 28, 2019) upon the occurrence of certain Redemption Events.
-Excluding the deferred flow-through share premium of \$125,264, the Company's adjusted working capital deficit was \$530,047 (calculated by adding back the deferred flow-through share premium of \$125,264 to the working capital deficit of \$655,311).
+As at August 31, 2019, the Company has current assets of \$4,965,281 and current liabilities of \$4,321,273.
+The holder of the Company's convertible redeemable preferred shares is entitled to demand repayment of the applicable redemption value per share in cash (which totalled \$912,500 as at August 31, 2019) upon the occurrence of certain Redemption Events.
+Excluding the deferred flow-through share premium of \$47,481, the Company's adjusted working capital was \$691,489 (calculated by adding back the deferred flow-through share premium of \$47,481 to the working capital of \$644,008).
 As the de-recognition of the balance of the deferred flow-through share premium will not require the future outflow of resources by the Company, it is management's belief that the adjusted working capital figure provides useful information in assessing the Company's liquidity risk.
 As at August 31, 2018, the Company had adjusted working capital deficit of \$170,908 and cash and cash equivalents on hand of \$319,057.

-The Company's monthly operating expenditures, excluding expenditures on resource property work programs, average \$290,000 during periods of moderate project activity.
-The Company's anticipated resource property expenditures for Fiscal 2019, assuming the requisite financing is in place, are budgeted at approximately \$1,500,000 (excluding capitalized salaries and benefits), of which approximately \$329,000 had been incurred by February 28, 2019.
+The Company's monthly operating expenditures, excluding expenditures on resource property work programs, average \$260,000 during periods of moderate project activity.
+The Company's contemplated resource property expenditures for Fiscal 2020, assuming the requisite financing is in place, are budgeted at approximately \$2,700,000.